 - Intern can be nominated by their Program Director or an ACNM/SNMMI member.
 They can also be self-nominated.

-- The term of the internship will be two years, beginning with the June 2017 SNMMI Annual Meeting.
+- The term of the internship will be two years, beginning after the June 2019 SNMMI Annual Meeting.
 The ACNM Intern is expected to attend the NMRO Board of Directors meeting at the ACNM Annual and SNMMI Annual Meetings as well as participate in conference calls of the NMRO.

 - A mentor will be assigned by the ACNM President to work with the ACNM intern.